Finding a job

 - Join the MIT Spouses & Partners Connect group on LinkedIn—find people in your field to ask questions about finding a job in Boston

-- Pick up a free Career Development Handbook at the MIT Career Advising and Professional Development Center in E17-294.
+- Read the Career Development Handbook from the MIT Career Advising and Professional Development Center.

 - Register for free seminars for young professionals at MIT Work Life